How To Install Python Packages

 Sub-package for operations

-Most open source Python packages are made available through PyPI - Python Package Index.
+Most open-source Python packages are made available through PyPI - Python Package Index.
 It is a repository of software for the Python programming language.
-You can find the packages developed and shared by the Python community here.
+You can find the packages developed and shared by the Python community here ⁽¹⁾.
 You can also publish your package through PyPI.

 To install the packages from PyPI you would need a package installer.
 The recommended package installer for PyPI is ‘pip’.
-Pip is installed along when you install Python in your system.
-You need not worry about downloading or installing pip exclusively.
-However, we will still cover the installation of pip in the next section of ‘how to install Python packages tutorial’.
+Pip is installed when you install Python in your system.

 Installing pip